Jesus' Birth through the Eyes of the Wisemen

 Advance Preparation Requirements:

-- Make your own candle using this technique; note how long it takes the wax to melt in the boiling bag or plastic container.
+- Make your own candle using your preferred technique; note how long it takes the wax to melt so that you know how much time you will need before class.

 - Punch holes in bottom of molds with an awl